Transverse-momentum-dependent parton distribution functions up to twist 4 for spin-1 hadrons: Introduction

 Since the finite $b_1$ sum indicates a new topic on tensor-polarized antiquark distributions and the standard convolution-model distribution for $b_1$ is very different from the HERMES data \cite{b1-convolution}, a new high-energy spin physics field could be foreseen by investigating tensor-polarized structure functions.
 Experimentally, there is an experimental proposal to measure $b_1$ accurately measured at at Thomas Jefferson National Accelerator Facility (JLab) \cite{jlab-b1} and tensor-polarized PDFs could be measured at Fermilab by the SpinQuest (E1039) experiment \cite{Fermilab-dy} by the proton-deuteron Drell-Yan process with the tensor-polarized deuteron target \cite{Keller:2020wan}.
 The proton-deuteron Drell-Yan formalism was given in Ref.~\cite{pd-drell-yan}, and tensor-polarized spin asymmetries were estimated in Ref.~\cite{Kumano:2016ude} based on the parametrization for the tensor-polarized PDFs of Ref.~\cite{tensor-pdfs}.
-There were also GPD studies on the spin-1 deuteron and $\rho$ meson \cite{trans-gpds}.
+There were also GPD studies on the spin-1 deuteron and $\rho$ meson \cite{trans-gpds} and fragmentation-function studies on spin-1 hadrons \cite{Ji-1994}.

-On the gluon transversity, there is an experimental plan to measure it at JLab \cite{jlab-gluon-trans} and there is a possibility to study it at Fermilab by using the proton-deuteron Drell-Yan process with the linearly-polarized deuteron \cite{Kumano:2020gfk}.
-Furthermore, there are possibilities at NICA (Nuclotron-based Ion Collider fAcility) \cite{nica} and GSI-FAIR (Gesellschaft f\"ur Schwerionenforschung -Facility for Antiproton and Ion Research).
+On the gluon transversity, there is an experimental plan to measure it at JLab \cite{jlab-gluon-trans} and there is a possibility to study it at Fermilab by using the proton-deuteron Drell-Yan process with the linearly polarized deuteron \cite{Kumano:2020gfk}.
+Furthermore, there are possibilities at NICA (Nuclotron-based Ion Collider fAcility) \cite{nica} and GSI-FAIR (Gesellschaft f\"ur Schwerionenforschung-Facility for Antiproton and Ion Research).
 Since the spin-1/2 proton and neutron in the deuteron cannot contribute to the gluon transversity, it is an appropriate quantity to find new hadron physics beyond the simple bound system of the nucleons.

 These $b_1$ and gluon transversity distribution are collinear functions as the function of $x$.
 In this work, we investigate possible TMDs for spin-1 hadrons especially by considering the tensor polarization.
 The TMDs are generally defined from the quark correlation function.
 The quark correlation function and its relations to PDFs were investigated for the spin-1/2 nucleon in Refs.\,\cite{Ralston:1979ys,tangerman-prd-1995}, and additional terms were studied in Ref.\,\cite{pd-drell-yan} for the spin-1 deuteron.
 The quark TMD correlation function was decomposed into possible terms by considering Lorentz invariance, Hermiticity, and parity conservation in Refs.~\cite{ Mulders:1995dh, tangerman-th} for spin-1/2 proton, and then the TMDs were introduced by integrating the correlation function over the minus component of the quark lightcone momentum.